 - First check any instructions around formatting and structure provided in your unit site or by your supervisor.

-- Each entry is composed the full reference of the source followed by the annotation.
+- Ensure that each entry is composed of the full reference of the source followed by the annotation.

 - Ensure that you have followed the required referencing style.

-- Don't forget to to proofread your final work.
+- Don't forget to proofread your final work.